project-oak/oak/docs/concepts.md

   development by including a single inbound channel; anything received on the channel will be logged.
 This node should only be enabled during application development and debugging (due to the potential for information leakage).
+- **gRPC client pseudo-node**: Provides a mechanism for Oak Nodes to make use of an external (non-Oak) gRPC service.
+Method invocations for the gRPC service are sent on the channel to the gRPC client pseudo-Node, as a message with no data bytes but with two attached handles (in the following order):
+  - A handle for the read half of a channel holding the outbound request.
+  - A handle for the write half of a channel that the corresponding response message(s) should be written to.
 - **Storage pseudo-node**: Provides a proxy mechanism for access to a persistent storage mechanism.
 Nodes that require storage functionality write storage requests to a channel that reaches the storage pseudo-Node, then read the